goheesheng/gdg_finforge_2025/README.md

 🔹 GitHub Repo: https://github.com/goheesheng/gdg_finforge_2025

-* *TLDR* A smart Telegram bot that helps users understand and file insurance claims.We pivoted from leveraging AI to onboard beginner users on crypto products, we destroyed the old branch main. this is the pivoted product.**
+* *TLDR* A smart Telegram bot that helps users understand and file insurance claims.We pivoted from leveraging AI to onboard beginner users on crypto products, we destroyed the old branch main.
+This is the pivoted product.**

 ## Features